-For discussion of deposit and investment policies and other related information, see the Cash and Investments note in the Summary of Significant Accounting Policies.
+For a discussion of deposit and investment policies and other related information, see the Cash and Investments note in the Summary of Significant Accounting Policies.

 The City follows the practice of aggregating the cash assets of various funds to maximize cash management efficiency and returns.
-Various restrictions on deposits and investments are imposed by state statutes.
+State statutes impose various restrictions on deposits and investments.
 These restrictions are summarized in the Cash and Investments note in the Summary of Significant Accounting Policies.

-Investments, including amounts held in pool cash and investments are stated at fair value.
-In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments with a remaining maturity of more than one year at the time of purchase are stated at fair value.
-Fair value is determined at the quoted market prices, if available; otherwise, the fair value is estimated based on the amount at which the investment could be exchanged in a current transaction between willing parties, other than a forced liquidation sale.
-Investments in the State of Oregon Local Government Investment Pool (LGIP) are stated at fair value.
+Investments, including amounts held in pool cash and investments, are stated at fair value.
+In accordance with Governmental Accounting Standards Board (GASB) Statement No. 31, Accounting and Financial Reporting for Certain Investments and External Investment Pools, investments with a remaining maturity of more than one year at the time of purchase are stated at fair value.
+If available, fair value is determined at the quoted market prices; otherwise, the fair value is estimated based on the amount at which the investment could be exchanged in a current transaction between willing parties, other than a forced liquidation sale.
+State of Oregon Local Government Investment Pool (LGIP) investments are stated at fair value.